squaredcow/squaredcow.dev/content/posts/axyghjet/index.md

 This is an initial dive into the CRDTs structures themselves, we will eventually go deeper to construct a cluster of replicas that operate with them.
 We still need to go first through the rest of the structures mentioned, such as: *registers, sets and graphs*, but let's have those on a second entry on this blog series.

-With nothing left to add, thank you for reading all the way through, until next entry.
+With nothing left to add, thank you for reading all the way through, until the next entry.

 -- squaredcow